 Great dancers don’t focus on every step during a performance.
 They listen to the music, find their rhythm, and let their bodies do the rest automatically.
 Great distance runners or swimmers don’t think about every step or stroke—they find a winning rhythm and trust their bodies to perform as trained.

 Great baseball and softball hitters find a rhythm that allows their bodies to hit with both power and grace.
-At the Christian college where I am the hitting coach, this is a great combination on and off the field.
+That’s a great combination on and off the field.